Dosage Form: injection, solution

 Furosemide was tested for carcinogenicity by oral administration in one strain of mice and one strain of rats.
 A small but significantly increased incidence of mammary gland carcinomas occurred in female mice at a dose 17.5 times the maximum human dose of 600 mg.
 There were marginal increases in uncommon tumors in male rats at a dose of 15 mg/kg (slightly greater than the maximum human dose) but not at 30 mg/kg.

-Pregnancy Category C—Furosemide has been shown to cause unexplained maternal deaths and abortions in rabbits at two, four and eight times the maximal recommended human oral dose.
+Furosemide has been shown to cause unexplained maternal deaths and abortions in rabbits at 2, 4, and 8 times the maximal recommended human oral dose.
 There are no adequate and well-controlled studies in pregnant women.
 Furosemide should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 Treatment during pregnancy requires monitoring of fetal growth because of the potential for higher fetal birth weights.